3 Advantages of buying a renovated unit.

 However, it’s not just the duration of the renovation which is long.
 It will also mean we needed to occasionally drive over and check the work progress and this also takes away our precious time as well.
 Might as well use those extra time for a dinner with family instead?
 Or to bring the kids to the playground instead?
 Lots of things to do versus just driving over and checking progress…

-Not everything is awesome with renovated units yeah
+Not everything is awesome with buying a renovated unit yeah

 You may not like the renovations and the owner refused to sell it at market price as the market price is for bare units.
 Most owners would want a little premium if their unit is a renovated one.